LoginRadius/apidocs/database/supportdocs/docs/authentication/quick-start/standard-login.md

 ```
 **c.** Return URL : The URL you would like to redirect customers after completing the selected action.

-Try this link out on your page, you should be redirected over to the LoginRadius Hosted Page where you can register, login, and reset your password.
+Try this link out on your page.
+You should be redirected to the LoginRadius Hosted Page where you can register, login, and reset your password.

 >**Note:** Use the following URL link to display the profile page of logged in customers.
 >